kotlowski/Aba-speak/README.md

 # Aba-speak

-Khan Academy Excersize I though was fun.
+Khan Academy Excersize I thought was fun.

-Aba Speak is a game imvented by school children to disquise what they are speaking.
+Aba Speak is a game invented by school children to disquise what they are speaking.

 When speaking they transform each word following this algorithm.